pyxeng/alternative_vue/content/articles/hello-world.md

 ## This is a heading
 This is some more info
 <div class="bg-blue-500 text-white p-4 mb-4">
-  This is HTML inside markdown that has a class some classes
+  This is HTML inside markdown that has some classes
 </div>

 <info-box>